iqrasafdarr/MedVisionAI/README.md

 Class weighting was enabled during training to reduce the effect of class imbalance.

-The experiments were conducted on a CPU-only environment.
+The experiments were conducted in a CPU-only environment.

 ---